znx3p0/canary/README.md

 Canary is a distributed systems and communications framework, focusing on minimalism, ease of use and performance.
 Development of Canary utilizes cargo workspaces.
+All communications in Canary are encrypted by default unless an insecure provider is used.

 [Book](https://znx3p0.github.io/canary-book/)

+Please make sure that you use Serialize and Deserialize from Canary, since custom implementations will be made to improve efficiency and wire cost.

 Any questions must be asked on the [discord](https://discord.gg/hdjWqNe26h).